Hand, Leg Defects, Brachial Plexus Surgery, get better insights of each

-Hand & finger anomalies present at the time of birth invariably affect a child’s appearance and his/her day to day functioning.
-Parents too are extremely dismayed by the presence of hand deformities in their child.
-In order to improve both the physical appearance and improve the functionality, hand surgery is indeed required to treat the anomalies.
+Hand and finger anomalies present at the time of birth affect a child’s appearance and his/her day to day functioning.
+Parents too are extremely concerned about the hand deformities of their child.
+Hand surgery treats the anomalies in order to improve both the physical appearance and improve the functionality.

 Early surgery for congenital defects is recommended to be performed within 2 years of life.
 This ensures better growth, development, and diminishes the chances of scarring and any untoward psychological effects.

-Surgery is conducted after a multi-disciplinary team of pediatrician, prosthetist (if required) and surgeon discuss together an efficient plan of action and then conduct a surgery.
+Multi-disciplinary team of pediatrician, prosthetist (if required) and surgeon discuss an efficient plan of action and then conduct a surgery.

-When there are functional and physical abnormalities in the legs due to trauma or congenital malformations, the condition warrants leg defects surgery.
-Post traumatic leg defects are one of the most common problems treated with this surgery.
-This procedure includes flap coverage and microvascular surgery depending upon the type of condition treated.
+When there are functional and physical abnormalities in the legs due to trauma or malformations from birth, the condition requires leg defect surgery.
+Leg defects after injuries are one of the most common problems treated with this surgery.
+This procedure includes flap coverage and microvascular surgery, depending upon the type of condition treated.
 And is also technically very demanding.

 This is the surgery to repair brachial plexus.
-Brachial plexus is a composite network of nerves that extends from the spinal cord to the neck through the armpit.
+The brachial plexus is a composite network of nerves that extends from the spinal cord to the neck through the armpit.
 It extends nerves to the chest, arm, and shoulder.
-The brachial plexus injury may be caused by trauma resulting from falls, lacerations, or motorcycle accidents etc
+The brachial plexus injury may be caused by trauma resulting from falls, lacerations, or motorcycle accidents, etc.

 The patients who have injured their brachial plexus are unable to move their arm or in extreme cases even feel it.
-The first step in the surgery involves identification of scarred nerves or torn vessels that are pulled out from their normal anatomy.
-The surgeon may choose to operate immediately or may give some time for recovery depending upon the degree of injury.
-Reconstructive surgery consists of a combination of nerve transfers and nerve grafting procedures along with functional muscle transfer.
-The course is determined based on individual condition.
+The first step of the surgery is to identify scarred nerves or torn vessels that are pulled out from their normal anatomy.
+After this surgeon may choose to operate immediately or even give some time for recovery.
+But it completely depends upon the degree of injury.
+Reconstructive surgery consists of a combination of nerve transfers and nerve grafting procedures along with the functional muscle transfer.
+The course will be determined based on individual conditions.

-If you have been trying to find a renowned facility for any of the above discussed surgeries, TIPS (Tricity Institute of Plastic Surgery) is the right place to go to.
-The faculty of specialists is highly experienced and will guide you most suitably.
+If you have been trying to find a renowned facility for any of the above-discussed surgeries, TIPS (Tricity Institute of Plastic Surgery) is the right place to go to.
+Our highly experienced surgeons will guide you about the most suitable procedure.
 And be assured that all communications between you and us will be kept 100% confidential.